jonathandgall/billy-theme/README.md

-# Ghost Theme Template
+# Billy Ghost Theme

-A project scaffold for building [Ghost](http://github.com/tryghost/ghost/) themes using Gulp, LibSass, & Autoprefixer.
+Started from the the project scaffold for building [Ghost](http://github.com/tryghost/ghost/) themes using Gulp, LibSass, & Autoprefixer.

 ## Features